Varin-V/Varin-V/README.md

 ### Hey <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 <br />

-Hi, I'm [Varin saipanya](https://github.com/Varin-V)Now I'm still a student going to university.
+Hi, I'm [Varin saipanya](https://github.com/Varin-V) Now I'm still a student going to university.
 I am interested in and love computers and technology these days.
 I became interested in coding from the third year of high school and started working seriously in the fifth year of high school.
 It made a huge difference in my life.

 - 💼 At present, there is no job, just studying.